rearc/quest/README.md

 ## Q. What if I find a bug?

 Awesome!
-Tell us you found a bug alongwith your submission and we'll talk more!
+Tell us you found a bug along with your submission and we'll talk more!

 ## Q. What if I fail?